Contractor Injury Report

 We have created a safety culture where all employees and contractors are responsible for safety, and empowered to make safer decisions.

-Contractors and visitors are required to complete the Operational Induction before attending or working on any Seqwater site or asset.
+Contractors are required to complete the Seqwater Site Induction before undertaking work on any Seqwater site or asset.
 The induction provides information relating to the following:

 - Common hazards and risk at our operational sites